Academic II, Suite 2150

 Creative writing courses allow students to workshop their poetry, prose, plays, and creative nonfiction under the tutelage of award-winning teacher-authors.

-Honors English literature seminars allow MTS Honors students to partake in rigorous study of literary works organized around a particular theme.
+Honors English literature seminars allow Sam Draper Honors students to partake in rigorous study of literary works organized around a particular theme.
 Several seminars are offered abroad.

 Developmental English courses are designed to help students not yet ready for college-level coursework to improve their reading and writing skills